celebrating Decadence Chocolates of Winnipeg

 Another thing I love about Decadence Chocolates is the open kitchen concept.
 I’ve seen this in many locations around the world and love the opportunity to watch the chocolate artisans at work.
 Alongside the kitchen is a glass wall with several small tables at which you can enjoy a decadent hot chocolate and a cookie, brownie, or chocolate treat.

-Helen launched her bean-to-bar chocolates bars later in 2016.
+Helen launched her bean-to-bar chocolates bars in late 2016.
 At this point in time, Helen is using exclusively cocoa beans from Venezuela to make her pure handcrafted single origin chocolate bars.
 But she does have plans to include additional origins as she forges relationships with cacao growers in other regions.

 The 70% Venezuelan bar is made from Trinitario cacao beans that have been conched for 45 hours to get the texture ultra smooth.
 Three percent cocoa butter is infused to add even more creaminess to the texture and mouth feel of the chocolate.